priyansudash1999/genai-revision/02_second_class/second_class_notes.md

 #### 6. Persona based Prompting:-

 - The model is instructed to respond as if it were a particular character of profession.

+#### 7. Role based Prompting:-

+- We assign a role to AI so the context should be narrow.
+- It can focus on one thing only.

+- Example:- You are an AI assistant who is professional in coding only.
+You can answer any coding question.

+#### Contextual Prompting :-

+#### Multimodal Prompting :-